CirclesUBI/circles-handbook/README.md

 The housing group can engage the everyday citizen into joining Circles and organise together for a more fair housing situation, that takes into consideration the real needs and capacities of people.
 A housing group within Circles is responsible for talking to landlords and house-owners, to get them to accept Circles for part of their rent.
 This is a practical way where landlords can support the community at large, by giving their houses and apartments for cheaper in national currency terms, by also accepting Circles.
 Land owners could also accept Circles for the buying of land.
 Together with the coordination group, the housing group can engage the municipality, to tell them the benefits of accepting Circles as taxes.
 This would allow Circles to circulate more widely.
 Landlords who accept Circles can spend them at local shops or pay local service providers, like energy providers or even as taxes to the local municipal government.

-Computer Programming Group:If there are people in your area who have computer programming experience, they may be able to help in building localized, situated software for the Circles system, even creating their own clients and instances of the protocol.
+Computer Programming Group: If there are people in your area who have computer programming experience, they may be able to help in building localized, situated software for the Circles system, even creating their own clients and instances of the protocol.
 They can also provide support in other tasks like administration, logistics and so on.
 Having someone knowledgeable of computer science in your local network will help you organise and in democratizing the technical knowledge of the Circles system.

+c.
 Self- Sustainability:

 The term economy originally comes from the ancient greek word “oikos” which means household and “nomos” which in greek philosophy meant something like the agreed conventions, norms or ways in which society is organised and chooses its laws by way of reasoning and consensus.
 Economy or Oikonomia thus meant the way in which the household is organised - or “the order of the household”.
 Actual households in ancient Greece likely fell short of the democratic ideal that Circles strives for, specifically regarding how slaves and women were treated.
 Bearing that difference in mind, let’s envision a household that we would want to live in.
 In this section we’ll explore how Circles can make our economies more like that one.